ewpratten/dr/README.md

 To see your notifications, use the command `n`.
 They will all show up on your screen.
 In each notif, there is a rantCode.
 This will be important for later.

 (In a future release, you will be able to clear your notifs with the command `n!`)

+## Viewing a Rant From It's rantCode
+To view a specific rant in dr, you must know it's rantCode.
+These codes are displayed in your notifications feed and will soon be displayed on all rants.

+A rantCode is a stripped down hexadecimal representation of the rant it refers to.
+It was created because the normal devRant rant ids are getting too long to remember.
+The current method of creating rantCodes is quite flawed and will soon be   replaced.

+To view a rant from its rantCode, use the command `vi`.
+You will then be prompted for a rantCode.
+After entering the code, the rant you wanted to see will be shown.